Zackwn/Exerc-cios/README.md

 ## Exercicios de programação

+#### Want to Run it?
+- Install NodeJS and run it
+- Copy the code and paste at the Chrome DevTools (Ctrl+Shift+I)

+#### Exercises

-- DeltaX - Calculates the delta and the x of an expression that contains A, B and C, to run it you just need to got NodeJS installed.
+- DeltaX - Calculates the delta and the x of an expression that contains A, B and C

+- ApproximatedAgeInDays - Convert the age of a person from years and mouths to days